Inner City Press Bronx Reporter

 The IPO of nihilism rose like a rocket

-Content is immaterial, if it sells, it’s swell, let’s buy old Coke signs
+Content is immaterial, if it sells, its swell, lets buy old Coke signs

 And pander nostalgia on the faux formica of Blue Hat asphyxiation